 No problem—that is not the dog’s fault.
 I didn’t train it for it.
 The dog doesn’t know that it is committing a mistake by giving me a (wrong) ‘clear.’
 As far as the dog is concerned, the room is clear.
 For the dog, it is a ‘clear’: ∅Thing,scent => Dog comes back to me => “!±sound” + “!-treat”.
 The dog was not strolling around and is not cheating me.

 I reinforce the behavior of the child trying to solve a math problem.
 Yes, we must always reinforce (or inhibit) a behavior, not the individual.
 “Well done, but you got it wrong because…” The solution may be incorrect, but the method was correct.
 Then, it is all a question of training.
-The ‘wrong’ will be eliminated with more or better training.
+More or better training will eliminate the ‘wrong.’
 Maybe, it was caused by a too abrupt increase in the difficulty curve of the problem (which is the teacher’s problem).
 We are not reinforcing trying; we are reinforcing the correct use of a method (a desired process).

 Why reinforce the process?